 Deidre Woollard: We're starting to see commercial development pick up a little bit after 2020 when things were paused.
 How is this cycle going to be different?
 Do you think that people are going to be using these real estate systems and technologies earlier on?

 William Sankey: Yeah.
 I do agree with the sentiment that people are using it early on and it's something that we see even across users that we talked in our own customer base.
 I like to maintain and it's something I've always maintained is that pandemic or no pandemic, real estate is a very cyclical industry impacted by all these macroeconomic, microeconomic influences.
 The savvy developers, savvy real estate team, they've always been prepared for the ups and down and unexpected things to happen.
 They try to account for those risks by running various scenarios of how our outcome might play out, so they can be a bit more nimble.
 I think what we're seeing today is that the one difference is maybe the nature of projects and the asset types have shifted a little bit.
-You have people may be moving away from the traditional concept, old-fashioned, cubicle office, which is a trend already happening.
-But you see a lot of developers focusing on mix-use residential anchor, and industrial [inaudible 00:06:55] , distribution centers.
-But you also see a focus on this more nuanced workplaces for corporate campuses, the Googles of the world reinvesting and a different idea of what it means to be an office and then even life sciences.
-I like to think that even as we settle into a new normal and even in the post-vaccine phase, I think the ways that people, they live, they work, they sample, I like to say the joys of life, they will probably somewhat different.
+You have people maybe moving away from the traditional concept, old-fashioned, cubicle office, which is a trend already happening.
+But you see a lot of developers focusing on mix-use residential anchor, and industrial, distribution centers.
+But you also see a focus on these more nuanced workplaces for corporate campuses, the Googles of the world reinvesting and a different idea of what it means to be an office and then even life sciences.
+I like to think that even as we settle into a new normal and even in the post-vaccine phase, I think the ways that people, they live, they work, they sample, I like to say the joys of life, they will probably be somewhat different.
 Development teams will be making faster decisions to accommodate that.
 The smart ones are leveraging technology earlier and earlier in the cycle of their projects.
 Whether that means sometimes even in the feasibility phase all the way through the first tenants or buyers in a place.
-That is something that we're seeing and I think we've seen in our existing customer base, but also in the fast-growth and adoption of new customers that have come on board in the past year.
+That is something that we're seeing and I think we've seen in our existing customer base, but also in the fast growth and adoption of new customers that have come on board in the past year.

 Deidre Woollard: You mentioned life sciences, which is one of the areas that we've been focusing a lot on at Millionacres.
 We're watching so much attention and capital go there.
 Are you seeing a lot of conversions to life science, are you seeing more ground-up development in that area?

 William Sankey: I think the broader answer and I can narrow in and say, in the past six months that you see a lot more life science and you do see a lot of starts.
 But a lot of development projects have these long, multi-year timelines.
 A lot of them, people were thinking about doing it before the pandemic in a lot of ways.
-I think there's been a broader part of our economy that's been taken on like bio-technologies and health-related industry.
+I think there's been a broader part of our economy that's been taken on like biotechnologies and health-related industry.
 I think we're seeing it, we're seeing our customers that are doing more projects.
 I don't have stats throughout these, I don't want to be too specific.
 But I can say I'm seeing a general trend and especially in markets where life sciences is a big thing, whether it's Boston or places like Nashville, you're seeing that continued motion towards life science as a workspace that's not really impacted by the shifting.
 People that work in labs have to go to the lab.

 Deidre Woollard: Exactly.